NagarjunaKocharla/5130f2022/Kocharla_Nagarjuna_IWS1_Project_Folder/README.md

 ## Steps to run/build app

 ## Steps to run backend/server code
-To run the backend code successfully, please make sure docker desktop link - https://www.docker.com/products/docker-desktop/ is avaiable in your computer docker is installed link - https://docs.docker.com/desktop/install/windows-install/.
+To run the backend code successfully, please make sure docker desktop is installed link - https://www.docker.com/products/docker-desktop/ is avaiable in your computer and also check if docker is installed link - https://docs.docker.com/desktop/install/windows-install/.

 Once, this is done please do to backend directory and run docker compose up -d

 Now in the backend directory, please run python server.py

-The backend code sould be up and running
+The backend code should be up and running

 ## Steps to run the frontend
 Please go to the frontend directory and run npm start,it'll get start in locahost or open http://localhost:3000 to view it in your browser.